Can a global treaty clean up the plastics mess? – DW – 11/25/2024

 This could happen through various mitigation measures used across the plastic life cycle.
 These include a reduction in plastic production; the elimination of toxic and avoidable single-use plastics; and the redesign of packaging to make it more reusable, biodegradable and fully recyclable.

-Multinational companies that use plastic packaging for their products are promoting more plastic recycling as a solution to the crisis, including through more efficient chemical as opposed to mechanical recycling technology.
+Multinational companies that use plastic packaging for their products are promoting more plastic recycling as a solution to the crisis, including through more efficient chemical recycling technologies as opposed to mechanical methods.

-But groups like environment campaigners Greenpeace are calling for the treaty to focus on rapidly reducing plastic production.
+But groups such as environment campaigners Greenpeace are calling for the treaty to focus on rapidly reducing plastic production.
 Production is set to triple by 2050, partly because making virgin plastic is cheaper than recycling — especially with an oversupply of fracked gas in countries like the US.

+Recycling and waste management cannot keep pace with the explosion in production.

-"Waste management capacity is overwhelmed, we have an oversupply and abundance of plastic," said Christina Dixon, Ocean Campaign Leader at the New York-based Environmental Investigation Agency (EIA) that is promoting the treaty.
+"Waste management capacity is overwhelmed; we have an oversupply and abundance of plastic," said Christina Dixon, Ocean Campaign leader at the New York-based Environmental Investigation Agency (EIA), which is promoting the treaty.

 Will a plastics treaty be ambitious enough?

-But some say even a "40x40" goal is insufficient, especially in terms of limiting temperature rise to 1.5 degrees Celsius (2.7 Fahrenheit), a target agreed as part of the Paris climate accord to avoid ever more extreme impacts from global heating.
+But some say even a "40x40" goal is insufficient, especially amid efforts to limit the global temperature rise to 1.5 degrees Celsius (2.7 Fahrenheit) in comparison with preindustrial times, a target agreed as part of the Paris climate accord to avoid ever more extreme impacts from global heating.

 By 2050, emissions from expanding production could consume at least 21-31% of the remaining carbon budget to stay within 1.5C.
 Modeling suggests a 75% cut in plastic production by 2040 is necessary to stay under the threshold, according to Greenpeace.

-Meanwhile, a report released by environmental scientists at Eunomia Research and Consulting, and commissioned by the EIA, says the 40x40 goal would only work to significantly cut emissions if coupled with a rise in global recycling rates to 63% and wouldn't be enough for 1.5C.
+Meanwhile, a report released by environmental scientists at Eunomia Research and Consulting and commissioned by the EIA says the 40x40 goal would work to significantly cut emissions only if coupled with a rise in global recycling rates to 63%, and that it wouldn't be enough for 1.5C.

-The report also stated the plastic sector would need to decarbonize using renewable energy, for example, while production would have to peak in 2025 at the same time.
+The report also stated that the plastic sector would need to decarbonize, using renewable energy, for example, while production would have to peak in 2025 at the same time.

 But as the final negotiation deadline approaches, countries are still at odds over how far the rules should go.

-Many nations that will decide the scope and ambition of the plastics treaty have competing interests.
+Many nations that will decide the scope and ambition of the plastics treaty have interests that clash with such rules.

 Led by Rwanda and Norway, more than 60 countries have joined a High Ambition Coalition that wants to end all plastic production by 2040.